-Why Property Brothers' Drew Scott & Linda Phan's First Dance at Their Wedding Might Be a Disaster
+Why Drew Scott & Linda Phan's First Dance at Their Wedding Might Be a Disaster

 The Property Brothers star is marrying his longtime love, Linda Phan, in a lavish ceremony in Italy this weekend, but the couple took time Thursday to put their 20-person wedding party through their paces in rehearsal, which they followed with an intimate gathering full of delicious local fare.

-“The rehearsal dinner is just a chance for the entire wedding party to get together, and relax, and maybe recover after the bachelor and bachelorette parties,” Scott tells PEOPLE.
+“The rehearsal dinner is just a chance for the entire wedding party to get together and relax, and maybe recover after the bachelor and bachelorette parties,” Scott tells PEOPLE.
 “And to have a nice dinner and go through the run-of-the-show for the wedding day.”

 The intimate affair included Drew’s groomsmen, headed up by co-best men, twin and co-host, Jonathan and their older brother J.D.

-Phan opted out of choosing a maid of honor, but her bridesmaids consist of her three sisters, her niece and close friends.
-Family members on both sides also joined for the meal, where they noshed on Italian delicacies.
+Phan opted out of choosing a maid of honor, but her bridesmaids include her three sisters, her niece and a group of close friends.
+Family members on both sides also joined for the meal.

+For more details and photos from the wedding, pick up the issue of PEOPLE on newsstands Friday, May 18, and watch PeopleTV’s exclusive special, “People Weddings: Drew Scott and Linda Phan,” on Wednesday, May 16 on PeopleTV.com or download the app on your favorite mobile or connected device.

+RELATED VIDEO: Pizza, Pasta, Gelato: Drew Scott & Linda Phan Share The Delicious Details Of Their Upcoming Italian ‘I Do’s’

-Crafting queen Phan also took time from her busy weekend to create DIY place card holders fashioned from pears for the table setting and scrawled the handwritten placemats.
+Crafting queen Phan also took time from her busy weekend to create DIY place card holders fashioned from pears for the table setting and scrawled the handwritten cards.

 - Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-Although they were excited to enjoy the evening with their family and crew, the bride- and groom-to-be also admitted to using it as an excuse to practice their first dance, which was taught by Scott’s Dancing with the Stars partner Emma Slater and her new husband Sasha Farber.
+Although they were excited to enjoy the evening with their family and crew, the bride- and groom-to-be also admitted to using it as an excuse to practice their first dance, which was choreographed by Scott’s Dancing with the Stars partner Emma Slater and her new husband Sasha Farber.

 “All of the bridesmaids and groomsmen are in our first dance, and half of them don’t know what the choreography is yet,” Scott says.
 Phan jokes, “The male half doesn’t know what they’re doing.”